 Thanks so much for visiting my site and taking the time to find out a bit more.

 I find my work with parents and babies stimulating and heart-warming.
 It is a privilege to see the babies develop from week to week, sometimes rolling for the first time in a session, or interacting with another baby in a way their carer hasn't seen before.
-When a parent hears from another that they are not alone in their worries, is helped by another to think around a difficulty, or reveals that using massage techniques has made a palpable difference to their week, I am delighted that the classes can make such a positive difference.
+When a parent hears from another that they are not alone in their worries, is helped by another to think around a difficulty, or reveals that using massage techniques has made a palpable difference to their week, I am delighted that the classes can have such a positive effect.

 What are the benefits of baby massage?